AcroMedia/ansible-role-aws-pci-network/README.md

 - If not using aws_billing_tags, specify an empty list `[]`.
 - Don't specify a "Name" tag in aws_billing_tags, since names will be auto generated.

+## Accessing AWS-generated resource IDs

+All tasks in the role create registered variables.
+Subsequent playbook runs also provide these variables.

+Set 'aws_dump_registered_vars' to true to have the playbook emit the regstered variable results to your terminal.

+Returned data structures are complex, so it's up to the role consuemr to determine what they need, and how to access it.
+The role itself accesses registerd variables a lot, so there are already plenty of examples built in.

 ## Example playbook

 **group_vars/all.yml**: